-- Strategic withdrawals of water from dry-year storage reserves. - Coordinating with member agencies to identify new drought actions targeted at Metropolitan's SWP Dependent Areas. - Executed an agreement with DWR to allow for water withdrawals from Perris Flex storage at Castaic Lake. - Increased exchange amounts with Arvin-Edison for Metropolitan to receive Friant surface water supplies. - Maximizing use of Colorado River or stored supplies by using the Greg Avenue pump station and drafting water from Diamond Valley Lake to serve the Lakeview Pipeline and the Mills Plant. - Advancing infrastructure improvements to reduce the impact of the current drought and provide future system flexibility. - Working with member agencies to switch from service connections providing SWP supplies to alternate connections that use Colorado River supplies, both within and outside of the Operational Shift Cost-Offset Program. - Purchasing San Diego County Water Authority's groundwater stored in the Semitropic Water Bank and leasing their pumping capacity. - Partnering with non-member agencies such as the San Bernardino Valley Municipal Water District, a SWP Contractor, for exchange opportunities. - Utilizing the Coordinated Operating Agreement with Municipal Water District of Orange County and Irvine Ranch Water District to enhance SWP supplies. - Securing one-year transfers with various water districts north of the Sacramento-San Joaquin River Delta. - Declared that a Water Shortage Emergency Condition exists in the SWP Dependent Area and adopted an Emergency Water Conservation Program framework.
+- Strategic withdrawals of water from dry-year storage reserves. - Coordinating with member agencies to identify new drought actions targeted at Metropolitan's SWP Dependent Areas. - Executed an agreement with DWR to allow for water withdrawals from Perris Flex storage at Castaic Lake. - Increased exchange amounts with Arvin-Edison for Metropolitan to receive Friant surface water supplies. - Maximizing use of Colorado River or stored supplies by using the Greg Avenue pump station and drafting water from Diamond Valley Lake to serve the Lakeview Pipeline and the Mills Plant. - Advancing infrastructure improvements to reduce the impact of the current drought and provide future system flexibility. - Working with member agencies to switch from service connections providing SWP supplies to alternate connections that use Colorado River supplies, both within and outside of the Operational Shift Cost-Offset Program. - Purchasing San Diego County Water Authority's groundwater stored in the Semitropic Water Bank and leasing their pumping capacity. - Partnering with non-member agencies such as the San Bernardino Valley Municipal Water District, a SWP Contractor, for exchange opportunities. - Utilizing the Coordinated Operating Agreement with Municipal Water District of Orange County and Irvine Ranch Water District to enhance SWP supplies. - Securing one-year transfers with various water districts north of the Sacramento-San Joaquin River Delta. - Finalized the Emergency Water Conservation Program for implementation in the SWP Dependent Area.

-Date of Report: May 10, 2022
+Date of Report: June 14, 2022